Jaevent/cse15l-lab-reports/lab-report-3.md

   4. Explain the connection between the symptom and the bug.
 Why does the bug cause that particular symptom for that particular input?

      It was not creating a new array or returning a new array it just returned the original array arr.
+  The second bug I found was on the